First from a series of product comparison articles

 What is the difference between a Gantt Chart and a roadmap?

 A Gantt chart is a bar chart that displays a detailed, linear schedule of tasks related to a project.
 It shows task dependencies and helps you set up a how-to plan for completing a project.
 A roadmap, on the other hand, serves as a high-level, strategic plan that reflects your vision and goals.
-We’ll be discussing the differences in more detail, in a soon-to-be article.

 Down to business: Swanly vs. Advanced Roadmaps

 Here, we’re comparing Advanced Roadmaps, the agile roadmapping app built specifically by Atlassian and available on Cloud as part of Jira Software Premium, and Swanly, our very own project plan and roadmap tool also built for Jira Cloud.
-We’ll also be including a side by side comparison of some of the features for an easy overview.
+We’ll also be including a side-by-side comparison of some of the features for an easy overview.

 Quick overview of Advanced Roadmaps by Jira